 How many of those boxed “pilaf-y” things do you have in your pantry?
 You know — the ones with the flavor packets?
 I think they’re fine in a pinch, but they contain a lot of sodium (bad for your blood pressure) and I’m dubious of the dehydrated glutamate powder in those foil packages.
+Besides, an easy rice pilaf can be made in about the same time it takes to make one of those boxed salt licks.
+Jeweled Yellow Rice and Pignoli is sure to be a favorite at your dinner table.

 - 1 tablespoon olive oil